T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 TryHackMe is another gamified learning platform.
 It is focused on beginner friendly hacking labs to train individuals in penetration testing.

 #### [TryHackMe Learn Modules](https://tryhackme.com/hacktivities)
-Although their training module catalog is not as extensive as that of  their competitors, TryHackMe offers training resources as a much lower price.
+Although their training module catalog is not as extensive as that of  their competitors, TryHackMe offers training resources at a much lower price.

 ##### Cost
 Free
 €126 /year  or €16,99/month

 #### [TryHackMe PT1](https://tryhackme.com/certification/junior-penetration-tester)
-The first-ever penetration testing certification from TryHackMe. a beginner friendly pentest certification that focuses on Web, Network and AD pentest knowledge.
+The first-ever penetration testing certification from TryHackMe.
+A beginner friendly pentest certification that focuses on Web, Network and AD pentest knowledge.
 {{< figure src=/images/training-blogpost/thm-pt1.jpeg align=center width="30%" >}}

 ##### Cost